georgekwan/token-price-nextjs/README.md

-# Displaying token prices with Moralis.
+# Search token prices with Moralis.

 This repository contains a Next.js project for displaying token prices using Moralis.